thecarp/dactyl-keyboard/doc/options-main.md

 * A fixture printed as part of the case.
 This fixture includes a plate for the PCB and a socket.
 The socket holds a USB connector on the PCB in place.
 * The bolt of the lock, printed separately.
 * A threaded fastener, not printed.
 The fastener connects the bolt to the fixture as the lock closes over the PCB.
+Confusingly, the fastener constitutes a bolt, in a different sense of that word.

 A lock is most appropriate when the PCB aligns with a long, flat wall; typically the wall of a rear housing.
 It has the advantage that it can hug the connector on the PCB tightly from four sides, thus preventing a fragile surface-mounted connector from snapping off.